Roßlau

-Rosslau (in German orthography: Roßlau) was until 30 June 2007 a town in Saxony-Anhalt, Germany, belonging to the district Anhalt-Zerbst.
+Rosslau (/de/; in German orthography: Roßlau) was until 30 June 2007 a town in Saxony-Anhalt, in eastern Germany, belonging to the district Anhalt-Zerbst.
 After a fusion with the town of Dessau it became eponym of the newly founded town of Dessau-Roßlau and a quarter of it.
 Rosslau is situated on the right bank of the Elbe, here crossed by two railway bridges, 3 mi. by rail N. of Dessau and 35 mi.
 S.E. of Magdeburg.
 It has a ducal residence, an old castle, a handsome parish church, and manufactures of machinery, paper, sealing-wax, wire goods, sugar, bricks and chemicals.
 Rosslau became a town in 1603.

 Town merger

 On 1 July 2007 the town Rosslau (Elbe) was consolidated with the town Dessau.
 Together they are named Dessau-Roßlau.
 The mayor of the new town is Klemens Koschig, who was elected on 22 April 2007.